yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 ## Troubleshooting

+### Error running `yarn install` during the migration to Yarn 2

+This is likely a bug, as we intent for this to be a smooth experience.
+If you're interested in debugging and reporting an issue see our [debugging quickstart documentation](/advanced/debugging).
+Otherwise, you can try deleting your v1 `yarn.lock` file and re-running `yarn install` as a workaround.
+You're also welcome to pop in on our [Discord channel](https://discordapp.com/invite/yarnpkg) to ask for help and guidance.

 ### `Cannot find module [...]`

 Interestingly, this error often **doesn't** come from Yarn.
 In fact, seeing this message should be extremely rare when working with Yarn 2 projects and typically highlights that something is wrong in your setup.